Revolution Dub: Background and production

 In 1974, producer Lee Perry opened his recording studio, Black Ark Studio, in the backyard of his home in Kingston, Jamaica.
 Although Black Ark was technologically limited, with its centrepiece being a four-track recorder with effects units like the Echoplex delay device, Perry used the studio to expand the studio experimentation of his dub music.
 However, his first albums recorded at the studio, released between 1974 and 1975, were atmospheric, instrumental records which saw the producer, according to writer Michael Veal, "gaining his bearing in his new studio before venturing back onto his sonic limb".
 Of these albums, DIP Presents the Upsetter and Return of Wax (both 1975) were abstract, while Kung Fu Meets the Dragon (1975) was more melodic, and saw Perry's additive, more eccentric approach from earlier works start to reappear as he settled into the new studio.
 A further album, Musical Bones (1975), showcased trombonist Vin Gordon and saw release in very limited quantities.
 After producing Bunny Rugs' album To Love Somebody, in which Perry temporarily renamed the singer Bunny Scott, Revolution Dub was Perry's final 1975 production.
-Featuring Perry's backing group The Upsetters, it was the first pure dub album to be recorded at Black Ark, consolidating his earlier instrumental albums at the studio, and features production work from as early as 1968.
+Featuring Perry's backing group the Upsetters, it was the first pure dub album to be recorded at Black Ark, consolidating his earlier instrumental albums at the studio, and features production work from as early as 1968.

-According to Philip Dodd, Revoltuion Dub and Perry's subsequent production of Max Romeo's War Ina Babylon (1976) saw the producer explore "the technological constraints and possibilities of his tiny, homely studio."
+According to Philip Dodd, Revolution Dub and Perry's subsequent production of Max Romeo's War Ina Babylon (1976) saw the producer explore "the technological constraints and possibilities of his tiny, homely studio."
 For Revolution Dub, Perry created dubs of some of his heaviest productions of the era, including Junior Byles' "The Long Way", Bunny and Rickey's "Bushweed Corntrash" and Jimmy Riley's cover of the Bobby Womack song "Woman's Gotta Have It".
 The producer used the Echoplex for echo effects and the Roland Space Echo for reverberation techniques.
 Throughout the album, he also uses samples of television dialogue, including from English actors James Robertson Justice and Leslie Phillips and the sitcom Doctor on the Go, which he achieved by holding a microphone to the television.
-Steve Barrow writes that the sitcom samples exemplify Perry being "keen on the odd musical metaphor," while The Wire write that the dialogue snipppets represented the zenith of Perry's ongoing "pastiching of mainstream culture."
+Steve Barrow writes that the sitcom samples exemplify Perry being "keen on the odd musical metaphor," while The Wire considers the dialogue snippets to represent the zenith of Perry's ongoing "pastiching of mainstream culture."